plumed-tutorials/plumed-tutorials/contribute.md

 * Write a file called NAVIGATION.md that contains a flowchart that shows students the order they should work through your exercises.
 See instructions below.
 * Create and upload a zip file containing the input files, the jupyter notebooks, your markdown files, the EMBED.yml file and the NAVIGATION.md to your favorite repository.
 Popular solutions are [Zenodo](https://zenodo.org) and [GitHub](http://github.com) (we would recommend creating a git repository and using the second of these tools).
 Additional info about where to host your zip file can be found [here](https://github.com/plumed-nest/plumed-nest/blob/master/README.md#zip-info).

-To incorporate your lesson into the PLUMED-SCHOOL website you then need to write a yaml file like the one below:
+To incorporate your lesson into the PLUMED-TUTORIALS website you then need to write a yaml file like the one below:

 ```yml
 url: the location to download your zip archive from goes here